peejayaccts/churchapp_testenv/docs/installation.rst

     $ mysql —-version

 #.
 Check the status of your MySQL and restart. ::

     $ service mysql status
     $ sudo service mysql restart

-Install packages from Ubuntu Repositories
+Install packages from Ubuntu repositories
 =============================

 #.
 For Django with Python 3, install the dependencies using. ::